adsuth/VGMVersus/README.md

 ## APIs used
 VGM Versus makes use of the *YouTube Player* API to play its tracks.
 There aren't any requirements like API Keys, only that Javascript be enabled in your browser.

+## Special Credits
+"Game Over Yeah!" by Takenobu Mitsuyoshi from the game *SEGA Rally Championship*

 ## Known Issues
 ### Known Unknown Issues
 The site is a work in progress (WIP).
 As such, there are bound to be little bugs - perhaps even game breaking ones.
 Please bear with me while I get it working.
 This is - first and foremost - a pet project by an amateur (and even that is generous).